 Blox launch Orgatec 2016

-PlanexDesign celebrate the launch of Blox™ and xLocker2 at ORGATEC 2016 in Cologne, Germany Oct 25th to Sat Oct 29th 2016.
-ORGATEC showcases design for inspiring working environments with high-caliber lectures, featuring comprehensive discussions around new ways of working.
-With the motto "Creativity Works", this year's ORGATEC provides new perspectives, inspiring concepts and market-leading solutions for the future of working environments.
+PlanexDesign celebrated the launch of Blox™ and xLocker2 at Orgatec 2016 in Cologne, Germany Oct 25th to Sat Oct29th 2016.
+Orgatec showcases design for inspiring working environments with high-caliber lectures, featuring comprehensive discussions around new ways of working.
+With the motto "Creativity Works", this year's Orgatec provides new perspectives, inspiring concepts and market-leading solutions for the future of working environments.

 Designed to aid collaboration and drive productivity Blox provides universal personal spaces within the workplace and features a range of modular elements able to perform all the storage functions required in the workplace.
-Maximizing space whilst offering better flexibility than traditional locker storage, Blox is a place to store work and personal belongings, charge portable devices whilst providing personal flexibility for both agile workers and their workplace providers.
+Maximising space while offering better flexibility than traditional locker storage, Blox is a place to store work and personal belongings, charge portable devices while providing personal flexibility for both agile workers and their workplace providers.

 Blox Is Flexible

 Blox is a flexible locker system that clips together to create freeform personal storage solutions.
 Blox takes up the agile workplace challenge where modified sports lockers fall down.
 Blox elements can be added or removed from the fit-out or uniquely replaced or reconfigured.

 Unlike joinery and conventional locker systems, Blox reduces the amount of resources needed for manufacture has been designed PVC and VOC free.
 Units can be reused, reconfigured, repurposed or relocated which extends the longevity of the fit-out.
 Blox can be fully recycled and won’t end up as landfill, replacing the use of unrecyclable MDF used in joinery fit-outs.

 Blox Is Wired